Shall-We-Dance/CUTRUN_smk/README.md

 ## 📝 Notes

-* STAR genome index must be prebuilt.
+* STAR genome index must be prebuilt using `STAR --runMode genomeGenerate`.
 * For blacklist functionality, genome name must match those recognized by ENCODE (e.g., `hg38`, `mm10`).
 * `samtools`, `deeptools`, and other tools will auto-scale to the number of available threads (default `max/4`).